About Filmy Ferns

 Diminutive filmy ferns create fine carpets along horizontal or vertical surfaces, and large species create clumps and draperies on trees and rock faces.

-Filmy ferns’ environment is usually very wet, often in cloud forests and fog prone locations, as well as rainforests with significant precipitation, which maintain the humidity levels and generally cooler temperatures necessary for their survival.
-They grow in areas where they are sheltered from dry air, such as pockets of moss, wet wood, and rock crevices.
+Filmy ferns’ environment is usually very wet, often in cloud forests and fog prone locations, as well as rainforests with significant precipitation, which maintain the humidity levels necessary for their survival.
+They usually grow in areas where they are sheltered from dry air, such as pockets of moss, wet wood, and rock crevices.
 The plants may also be near splashing, dripping, or seeping water, which supplies constant moisture to their delicate fronds, and creates a protective barrier against air movement.

 How to Grow Filmy Ferns

-Most filmy ferns will require different growing conditions than the majority of other tropical plants which you may want to grow.
-Therefore, you’ll need specialized growing tanks solely for filmy ferns and other plants and bryophytes which do well in similar conditions.
+Most filmy ferns will require different growing conditions than the majority of other plants which you may want to grow.
+Therefore, you may need specialized growing containers solely for filmy ferns and other plants and bryophytes which do well in similar conditions.